 Now that you've started your business, which has grown faster than you expected, you're beginning to realize you can't run it all yourself.
 To put it simply, you need employees.
 While it can help you alleviate some of your responsibilities, hiring employees will add new ones.
 One of your main responsibilities regarding employees will be to withhold what are commonly referred to as "payroll taxes" from their paychecks.
 You will also be required to report and pay certain employment taxes.

 No. Employers are only required to withhold taxes for employees.
 If you hire an independent contractor, it is his or her responsibility to pay any required taxes (typically when filing their individual tax returns).
 This is one of the reasons businesses like to hire independent contractors.
 While there are benefits to hiring independent contractors instead of employees, it's important to avoid misclassifying your workers.
 The misclassification of employees as independent contractors can get your business into serious legal trouble, especially with the IRS.

-Employers are required to withhold income taxes from employee paychecks based on each employee's marital status, amount of wages earned, and the number of withholding allowances.
-Employers must get an Employee's Withholding Allowance Certificate (W-4 form) from each employee indicating the number of withholding allowances.
-W-4 forms are available through the IRS.
+Employers are required by law to withhold income taxes from each employee's paycheck.
+The amount depends on various factors, including the employee's marital status, the amount of wages earned, and the number of withholding allowances.
+The employer can determine the amount to withhold by having each employee fill out an Employee's Withholding Allowance Certificate (Form W-4).

-Employers are required to withhold employees' share of the Social Security and Medicare tax from wages, and are also required to match each employee's contribution.
+Every employer is required to withhold each employee's share of the Social Security and Medicare tax, which are withheld from gross wages.
+In addition, the employer is also required to match each employee's contribution.